Puerto Rico turns to lottery to light up gray economy

 Based on the fiscal fourth-quarter results, Mendez forecast meeting IVU targets in fiscal 2013, which began July 1.
 For its fiscal 2013 budget, the government is banking on a $265 million increase in IVU revenue.

-"We were basically operating an honor system," Mendez told bond investors in a conference call.
+"We were basically operating an honour system," Mendez told bond investors in a conference call.
 "There is only upside here."

 (Additional reporting by Reuters in San Juan; Writing by Michael Connor; Editing by Tiziana Barghini and Steve Orlofsky)